techmilldenton/hackntx/conduct.md

 permalink: /conduct
 ---

-### By purchasing a ticket to a HackNTX event you agree to the following.
+### By registering for HackNTX event you agree to the following.